Beshario/beshario.github.io/index.md

 ---
 I'm Beshari Jamal, a mechatronics engineer specializing in autonomous systems, robotics, and computer vision.
 With 8 years of experience, I've worked across industrial automation, autonomous robotics, and automotive manufacturing, taking projects from concept to launch.
 I thrive on solving complex engineering challenges.
-Feel free to explore my work—I hope you find something interesting!
+Feel free to explore my work.
+Currently available for engineering contracts in robotics perception and industrial automation.

 <!-- [Resume](/assets/PDF/Beshari_Jama.pdf) -->